fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_2.md

 ### Writing Test Functions

-In the last chapter, you got pytest up and running.
+In the last lab, you got pytest up and running.
 You saw how to run i against files and directories and how many of the options worked.
-In this chapter, you’ll learn how to write test functions in the context of testing a Python package.
-If you’re using pytest to test something other than a Python package, most of this chapter still applies.
+In this lab, you’ll learn how to write test functions in the context of testing a Python package.
+If you’re using pytest to test something other than a Python package, most of this lab still applies.

 We’re going to write tests for the Tasks package.
 Before we do that, I’ll talk about the structure of a distributable Python package and the tests for it,